bu-ist/starship-config/README.md

 3. Installs productivity tools (fzf, zoxide, bat, exa, htop)
 4. Downloads optimized configurations
 5. Sets up shell integration

+**Note**: Option 1 allows you to choose how to handle your existing .zshrc.
+Option 2 automatically replaces it with the BU IS&T configuration.

 ### Manual Installation